vtexdocs/help-center-content/docs/tutorials/en/how-to-check-your-balance.md

 ---
-title: How to check your balance
+title: 'How to check your balance'
 id: 4SvRBAqJPuP2YMWSCOYzjb
 status: DRAFT
 createdAt: 2020-03-24T14:29:40.474Z